lynix94/orca-lang/docs/tutorial.md

 This part requires knowledge about BNF & parsing process to understand all. so, I'll describe other articles about that.
 In this tutorial let's see different facts with bison.

 strings and regular expressions in object are terminals.
-Orca get token from input stream by using above terminals. in grammar ~ : r'\[ \\t\\r\\n\]+', left ~ means don't use right terminal. (ignore right side terminal) if grammar is matched, lambda object of right side is called.
+Orca get token from input stream by using above terminals. in grammar nil : r'\[ \\t\\r\\n\]+', left nil means don't use right terminal. (ignore right side terminal) if grammar is matched, lambda object of right side is called.
 Input parameters are argv list which is composed by return values of matched nodes.

 This is simple example, So if you want another complex one, See the lib/lisp.orca. lisp.orca is common lisp module which is made by parse statement.

-User Define Statement(UDS) object
+context extended object
 ---------------------------------

-UDS object handle statements that user defines in orca source file. handle means It get it's text code and compile and make result object itself.
+Context extension object handle statements that user defines in orca source file. handle means It get it's text code and compile and make result object itself.

-by UDS, Orca can contain DSL in it's source code.
+by this, Orca can contain domain specipic language in it's source code.

 for a simple example, let's see below,